Prepare2bAmazed/BarcodeSequence/README.md

-This is a recreation of a problem I needed to solve for a Docuent Imaging Manager.
+This is a recreation of a problem I needed to solve for a Document Imaging Manager.
 Notes are in each SQL script to further elaborate.

 The problem: